GoPlausible/.github/profile/algorand-x402-guide/README.md

 # x402 Protocol with Algorand (AVM) Guide

-GoPlausible has made the full core, tooling, and package support for Algorand (AVM) available as open source and made the PR to Coinbase's x402 protocol repo: [CoinBse x402 PR #401](https://github.com/coinbase/x402/pull/401)
+GoPlausible has made the full core, tooling, and package support for Algorand (AVM) available as open source and contributed to the Algorand Foundation PR to Coinbase's x402 protocol repo: [CoinBse x402 PR #401](https://github.com/coinbase/x402/pull/361/)

 ## NPM Packages